MARTIMM/raku-mongodb-driver/README.md

 * The blogs [Server Discovery and Monitoring](https://www.mongodb.com/blog/post/server-discovery-and-monitoring-next-generation-mongodb-drivers?jmp=docs&_ga=1.148010423.1411139568.1420476116) and [Server Selection](https://www.mongodb.com/blog/post/server-selection-next-generation-mongodb-drivers?jmp=docs&_ga=1.107199874.1411139568.1420476116) provide directions on how to direct the read and write operations to the proper server.
 Parts of the methods are implemented but are not yet fully operational.
 Hooks are there such as RTT measurement and read conserns.
 What I want to provide is the following server situations;
   * Single server.
 The simplest of situations.
   * Several servers in a replica set.
 Also not very complicated.
 Commands are directed to the master server because the data on that server (a master server) is up to date.
-The user has a choice where to send commands to when it is about reading with the risk that the particular server (a secondary server) is not up to date.
+The user has a choice where to send read commands to with the risk that the particular server (a secondary server) is not up to date.
   * Server setup for sharding.
 I have no experience with sharding yet.
 I believe that all commands are directed to a mongos server which sends the task to a server which can handle it.
   * Independent servers.
 It should be possible to have a mix of all this when there are several databases with collections which cannot be merged onto one server, replica set or otherwise.
 A user must have a way to send the task to one or the other server/replicaset/shard.